LAWN GRUB CONGTROL

 Grub Damage to a Lawn

-Which Insecticide Do We Recommend for Grub Attacks?
+Which Insecticide Do We Recommend to Kill Grubs?

 If you are one of the unlucky homeowners and your lawn is damaged by grubs, Organo-Lawn recommends a special insecticide treatment called Acelepryn.
 This grub control is not organic but it is on the EPA’s reduced risk list.